 ‘I will deal with these men.’
 Another tinkling laugh.
 ‘It's the least I will do.’

-So I let her out.
+I let her out.
 The lock broke easy from a twist of my knife.
-The tarpaulin on this side slid away, and something pushed past me into the night.
+The tarpaulin slid away, and then something pushed past me into the night.
 My body and mind were brushed by a ghastly chill that stung with the promise of a terrible death.